• Resources

 There are a lot of test printers or jetting rigs, and we can either test ourselves or find a way of replicating the printer environment and the application space – the job it must do in the end.
 If we can’t do that internally, we can often find a partner to work with.

-Putting the inkjet ink through its paces
+Putting ink through its paces